fpeterek/sspu-gamedev-tutorial/windows.md

 # How to run SFML projects on Windows

-Disclaimer: I do not use Windows, I refuse to use Windows, I have no idea how to use Windows.
+Disclaimer: I do not use Windows.
 This likely isn't the only, nor the most optimal way to do this.
-I, however, do not care.
-If you believe you can do it better, I will be happy if you submit a merge request.
+I will happily accept merge requests with better installation instructions.

 ## Dependencies